 1. How much do you need to save?

 You should be able to live comfortably on about 80% of your pre-retirement income.
 To calculate your retirement needs, you must consider the rate of inflation, rate of return, and the number of years until you retire.

 2. Which investments will help you achieve your goals?

 Two popular retirement vehicles are IRA’s and 401(k) plans.
 Both plans offer the opportunity for abundant savings, but you should consider their differences carefully before you invest.

-- An IRA is self-directed and may be diversified and spread over a variety of investments (I.e. mutual funds, equities, and bonds).
-Money Concepts offers choices in Traditional IRAs to suit your needs as well as Roth IRA’s for investors who want to protect their savings for beneficiaries.
+- An IRA is self-directed and may be diversified and spread over various investments (I.e., mutual funds, equities, and bonds).
+Money Concepts offers choices in Traditional IRAs to suit your needs and Roth IRAs for investors who want to protect their savings for beneficiaries.

 - A 401(k) is governed by your employer, with some self-direction allowed.
 Please speak with your benefits administrator to understand disbursement options.

 3. How can you get the most from your savings after retirement?

 A sound “withdrawal strategy” can help you minimize taxes and penalties on your retirement savings.
 When you start saving, choose your withdrawal options with care (you might not be able to change them later).
 Early retirement, lump-sum payments from employer plans, and required minimum withdrawals associated with some financial plans require know-how and planning to ensure that you maximize your return.